HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Price and Value

 For personal use, freelancers, and small business owners, the Spectre is the better value.
-For corporate environments with IT requirements, the Latitude’s premium is justified by the management features.
+For corporate environments with IT requirements, the Latitude’s premium is justified.

 Verdict

-The HP Spectre x360 14 wins for most buyers.
-It has the better display, the better design, and costs $450 less.
+I’m giving this to the HP Spectre x360 14 for most buyers.
+Better display, better design less.
 The Dell Latitude 9450 is the right choice specifically for enterprise environments where vPro management, all-day battery life, and IT compliance are requirements, not preferences.